Scope of the Whistle-Blower Policy

 Vancouver, BC V6C 1X8

-If the applicable individual wishes to discuss any matter with the Audit Committee, this request should be indicated in the submission.
-In order to facilitate such a discussion, the applicable individual may include a telephone number at which he or she can be contacted.
-Any such envelopes received by the Company or Other Entities will be forwarded promptly and unopened to the Chairman of the Audit Committee.
+If a whistle-blowing individual wishes to discuss any matter with the Audit Committee, this request should be indicated in the submission.
+In order to facilitate such a discussion, such individual may include a telephone number at which he or she can be contacted.
+Any such envelopes received by the Company or Related Entities will be forwarded promptly and unopened to the Chairman of the Audit Committee.

 Handling of Complaints and Concerns Raised